Research integrity (data)

-- For instance, you may wish to organize all imaging data in one folder and all western blots in another, or all results belonging to a task within the project in one folder.
-The important thing is that there is a logic in your organization.
+• For instance, you may wish to organise all imaging data in one folder and all western blots in another, or all results belonging to a task within the project in one folder.
+The important thing is that there is logic in your organisation.
 If experiments are made of different files, which is often the case, create a folder for each collection of data.
 Either the data file, or the folder containing a collection of data files, must store the date of the experiment and basic experimental notes (see below).

-- Simple data analysis might be stored within DATA folders; however, you might have more complex analysis that tap into different data.
+• Simple data analysis might be stored within DATA folders; however, you might have more complex analyses that tap into different data.
 In this case, save also folders for data analysis (excel files, matlab code, etc…)

-- Similarly, you might need to develop software do analyse your data and you can have code within DATA or ANALYSIS sub-folder.
+• Similarly, you might need to develop software to analyse your data and you can have code within the DATA or ANALYSIS sub-folder.
 However, if your software grows large and it is of general use, you might wish to create a dedicated SOFTWARE subfolder.

-- You might identify a number of different collections, one could be all files to assemble a MANUSCRIPT
+• You might identify several different collections, for example one could be all files to assemble a MANUSCRIPT

-- Collect all other non-organized material in a OTHER folders, or create other collections.
-However, make sure that are clearly identifiable.
-Once you left the lab, I would probably delete the OTHER folder to avoid archiving unnecessary files.
+• Collect all other non-organised material in OTHER folders, or create other collections.
+However, make sure that they are identifiable.
+Once you leave the lab, I would probably delete the OTHER folder to avoid archiving unnecessary files.

 Confused?
-Search for the folder ‘FOLDER_STRUCTURE_DEMO’ in the SysMic group and you will see how simple this is.
+Search for the folder ‘FOLDER_STRUCTURE_DEMO’ on the NAS and you will see how simple this is.

 How to save data